stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/deploying_templates.md

 # Deploying Template to Namespaces via Tenant

-Bill the cluster admin wants to deploy a docker-pull-secret in Anna's tenant namespaces where certain labels exists.
+Bill is a cluster admin who wants to deploy a docker-pull-secret in Anna's tenant namespaces where certain labels exists.

-Firstly, Bill creates a template:
+First, Bill creates a template:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1